Import

 Creating a list of all possible phone numbers would be impractical due to the vast number of combinations, especially considering the various country codes, area codes, and local numbers.
 Additionally, new numbers are constantly being allocated, and existing numbers may be reassigned over time.

-Therefore, the structure and format is only used when +47 is selected.
+Therefore, the structure and format are only used when +47 is selected.

 Support for locales like sv-SE and da-DK